websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/reference/portal-properties.md

 Some properties can be changed through the user interface (UI), but others can only be changed in a properties file or Docker environment variables.
 These include connecting to a database, declaring the location of the [Liferay Home](./liferay-home.md) folder, and [changing how users authenticate](../securing-liferay/authentication-basics.md#configuring-authentication-type-using-properties) (by screen name instead of by email address).

 Liferay installations use properties files.
-By convention, `portal-ext.properties` should be created in your `[Liferay Home](./liferay-home.md)` folder or `[USER_HOME]` folder to override default property values.
+By convention, `portal-ext.properties` should be created in your [`[Liferay Home]`](./liferay-home.md) folder or `[USER_HOME]` folder to override default property values.
 You must restart DXP to apply a new or modified properties file.

 ```warning::
    Never directly modify the ``portal-impl.jar/portal.properties`` file; instead, create a separate file to override properties you want to change.
 The ``portal-ext.properties`` file has been defined for this purpose.